vsRushy/Research-Input_Combos/README.md

 ## About

-This is my research for the Project II subject.
+This is my research about Input Combos for the Project II subject.

 The repository can be found at: https://github.com/vsRushy/Research-Input_Combos

 Webpage: https://vsrushy.github.io/Research-Input_Combos/

+## Controls

 ## Credits